WHITE-HAT999/testtttt/README.md

 	},
 	{
 		name = 'Detections',
-		description = 'Contro detects and prevents anything malicious or possibly harmful to your wellbeing.', color = Color3.new(0.0, 0.0, 0.705882),
+		description = 'Sirius detects and prevents anything malicious or possibly harmful to your wellbeing.', color = Color3.new(0.294118, 1.000000, 1.000000),
 		minimumLicense = 'Free',
 		categorySettings = {
 			{